UU-ER/AdOpT-NET0/docs/source/src_code/ResultsManagement.rst

 Export to h5
 ^^^^^^^^^^^^^^^^

-Results obtained from the model (in case it solved) are exported by default to an h5 file as specified in ``Configuration.reporting.save_path``.
+Results obtained from the model (in case it is solved) are exported by default to an h5 file as specified in ``Configuration.reporting.save_path``.
 Additionally, a summary is written to an excel file specified in ``Configuration.reporting.save_summary_path``.
 In case this excel file exists already, the new summary is appended as a new row.
 Documentation on the h5py library and how to handle h5 files can be found